The original publishing date of today’s article was back on August 13, 2015.

-The kettlebell swing is a commonly used weapon in many strength coaching circles.
+A commonly used weapon in many strength coaching circles is the kettlebell swing.
 The lift itself fortifies the body in a special way by calling on the trainee to perform some of the most dynamic movements the human body is capable of producing.

 Enter The Single Arm Kettlebell Swing…

 The kettlebell swing fills the gaps in human performance and if there are any gaps left unfilled after the kettlebell swing then there are variations of this movement to serve and pick up the slack.
 Today I’m talking about the last part of that statement!